kohana/kohana/DEVELOPERS.markdown

 First, you will need to tell git about the remote repository:

-    git remote add shadowhand git://github.com/shadowhand/kohana.git
+    git remote add kohana git://github.com/kohana/kohana.git

-This adds "shadowhand" as a remote repository that can be pulled from.
+This adds "kohana" as a remote repository that can be pulled from.

-    git checkout -b shadowhand/master
+    git checkout -b kohana/master

-This creates a local branch "shadowhand/master" of the master branch of the "shadowhand" repository.
+This creates a local branch "kohana/master" of the master branch of the "kohana" repository.

 ## Merging Changes from Remote Repositories

 Now that you have a remote repository, you can pull changes into your local repository:

-    git checkout shadowhand/master
+    git checkout kohana/master

-This switches to the previously created "shadowhand/master" branch.
+This switches to the previously created "kohana/master" branch.

-    git pull shadowhand master
+    git pull kohana master

-This pulls all of the changes in the remote into the local "shadowhand/master" branch.
+This pulls all of the changes in the remote into the local "kohana/master" branch.

     git checkout master

 This switches back to your local master branch.

-    git merge shadowhand/master
+    git merge kohana/master

-This merges all of the changes in the "shadowhand/master" branch into your master branch.
+This merges all of the changes in the "kohana/master" branch into your master branch.

     git push